eclipse-theia/theia-website/src/docs/theia_coder.md

 **Tips for Agent Mode:**
 - Provide clear, detailed prompts since the agent will run independently for 10-30 minutes
 - Consider using [Task Context](/docs/user_ai/#task-context) to better structure your requests
-- Use the `/test-with-app-tester` slash command to automatically verify your implementation with the [AppTester agent](/docs/user_ai/#app-tester-chat-agent) after Coder completes the changes.
+- Use the `/test-with-app-tester` slash command or the **AppTester** capability (see below) to automatically verify your implementation with the [AppTester agent](/docs/user_ai/#app-tester-chat-agent) after Coder completes the changes.
 If tests fail, Coder will iterate to fix issues automatically.
-- For workflows requiring shell commands (builds, tests, scripts), you can enable the Shell Execution capability (see below) or the [Shell Execution Tool (alpha)](/docs/user_ai/#shell-execution-tool-alpha)
+- For workflows requiring shell commands (builds, tests, scripts), you can enable the **Shell Execution** capability (see below) or the [Shell Execution Tool (alpha)](/docs/user_ai/#shell-execution-tool-alpha)
+- For starting and managing long-running processes such as a development server, Coder has access to launch configuration tools (`listLaunchConfigurations`, `runLaunchConfiguration`, `stopLaunchConfiguration`) and will prefer these over blocking shell commands
 - Agent Mode preserves traceability of all changes via Theia AI's changeset feature

 ### Agent Capabilities in Agent Mode

 When using Theia Coder in Agent Mode, three optional capabilities are available directly in the chat input as toggle chips.
 All three are off by default — you enable them for a specific request by clicking the corresponding chip.
 See the [Agent Capabilities documentation](/docs/user_ai/#agent-capabilities) for details on how capabilities work in general.

 **Shell Execution** grants Coder access to the `shellExecute` tool, allowing it to run shell commands on the host system.
 When enabled, Coder still prefers workspace tasks and dedicated file tools, and only falls back to shell execution when no better option is available.
-Long-running processes should be started via launch configurations instead.
+Long-running processes are started via launch configurations (`listLaunchConfigurations`, `runLaunchConfiguration`, `stopLaunchConfiguration`) rather than shell commands.

 **GitHub** enables GitHub interactions by delegating to the GitHub agent.
 With this capability active, Coder can read issues, create pull requests, query repositories, and perform other GitHub operations as part of its implementation workflow.